-Adding expenses to orders is not recommended because it will incorrectly record sales tax liability, therefore, you cannot use QB to track sales tax payable in some tax jurisdictions.
+By adding fees to individual orders, it can be easier to reconcile.
+We recommend adding expenses in bulk when you match deposits.
+Adding expenses to orders will incorrectly record sales tax liability, therefore, you cannot use QB to track sales tax payable in some tax jurisdictions.
 Talk to your CPA prior to adding expenses to individual orders.

 How do I add fees per order?